Follow-Up Tests

 ISA in R (indicspecies::multipatt())

 There are several functions that can conduct ISA in R. They vary in some details, such as how IV is reported.
-We will focus on indicspecies::multipatt() but you are welcome to explore others such as labdsv::duleg() and adiv::dbMANOVAspecies() (Ricotta et al. 2021) if interested.
+We will focus on indicspecies::multipatt() but others include labdsv::duleg() and adiv::dbMANOVAspecies() (Ricotta et al. 2021).

 The usage of multipatt() is: